Cortalix Nanobody Pipeline

 When targeting fibrogenesis, one targets the pathogenic cells of the active disease itself.
 Irrespective of the amounts of deposited collagen in the fibrotic organ and how fast it will disappear.

-Diagnostic imaging of fibrosis is nowadays primarily focusing on major tissue density differences caused by scar tissue, mainly collagen.
+Molecular imaging of fibrosis is nowadays primarily focusing on major tissue density differences caused by scar tissue, mainly collagen.
 This could work for identification of patients with established fibrosis.
 But resolution of scar tissue after a potentially successful antifibrotic intervention may take many years.
 Therefore, todays’ diagnostic imaging of fibrosis is not suitable for screening and disease monitoring in patients.
 Moreover, lack of sensitive and reliable diagnostic options hamper the development of novel antifibrotic therapies.
 There is a growing demand for molecular imaging diagnostics allowing early-stage detection of fibrotic chronic diseases and help minimize costs of treating these diseases.

 CTX001

-BOT5035 (Thorascan)
+BOT5035 (Thorascan®)

 BOT5035 (Thorascan®) was a first-generation diagnostic imaging agent based on a dimeric bicyclic peptide targeting the PDGF-β receptor.
 In its original format, BOT5035 was conjugated to a NOTA chelator for Gallium-68 PET imaging, with a fluorine-18 version also under development.
 The compound was evaluated for disease monitoring in cardiac fibrosis (including HFpEF and atrial fibrillation), pulmonary fibrosis (ILD and IPF), and liver fibrosis.